Dinahussam/Screening-mammography-breast-cancer-detection/README.md

     ```

 2. Install the required packages

+4. Add the .h5 file in model folder

-3. Start the Flask server:
+5. Start the Flask server:
     ```bash
     python -u main.py
     ```